-As originally planned, the waters of the Upper Murrumbidgee were to be brought from a major storage at Tantangara by tunnel discharging into a pond on the Yarrangobilly River, a tributary of the Tumut, and thence into the Lob's Hole Reservoir.
-This part of the Scheme has now been amended and the waters to be stored at Tantangara, 616,500 acre feet, will now be diverted to the Adaminaby storage through 9 miles of tunnel, and augment the flow through power stations T1, T2, T5, T6, and T7 on the Tumut River.
+The waters of the Upper Murrumbidgee will be brought from a major storage at Tantangara holding 200,000 acre feet, through $10\frac{1}{2}$ miles of tunnel, to the Adaminaby storage and will augment the flow through power stations T1, T2, T5, T6, and T7 on the Tumut River.

-The total extra new water which will reach the Murrumbidgee is expected to average 528,000 acre feet per annum and the total installed capacity of the various power stations is estimated at 1,310,000 kW (excluding T7).
+The total extra new water which will reach the Murrumbidgee is expected to average 528,000 acre feet per annum.

 (iii) Snowy-Murray Development.
-The central feature of this part of the Scheme is the diversion of the waters of the Upper Snowy itself from a major dam to be constructed at Jindabyne on that river, a little below its junction with the Eucumbene and the Crackenback Rivers.
-This reservoir will have a storage capacity of approximately 1,100,000 acre feet and from it a tunnel approximately 28 miles in length will run right through the Great Dividing Range finally discharging into Swampy Plains River, not far above its junction with the Murray proper.
+Investigation of this section of the Scheme is not as far advanced as that for the Tumut Development and considerable modifications may be made to the lay-out proposed by the Commonwealth and States Snowy River Committee.
+In the original lay-out the central feature of this part of the Scheme is the diversion of the waters of the Upper Snowy itself from a major dam to be constructed at Jindabyne on that river, a little below its junction with the Eucumbene and the Crackenback Rivers.
+This reservoir will have a storage capacity of approximately 1,100,000 acre feet and from it a tunnel approximately 28 miles in length will run right through the Great Dividing Range finally discharging into Swampy Plain River, not far above its junction with the Murray proper.